XavierBerger/RPi-Monitor/docs/source/21_daemon.rst

 Global configuration
 --------------------
-Section ``daemon`` is defining the behavior of ``rpimonitord``.
+``daemon`` is defining the behavior of ``rpimonitord``.

 daemon.sharedmemkey=20130906
   Define the share memory key (Default: 20130906)

 daemon.delay=10
-  Define the delay between 2 KPIs pooling (Default: 10)
+  Define the delay in seconds between 2 KPIs extraction (Default: 10)

 .. important:: If you want to change the default delay, the rrd file will
                have to be deleted ``rpimonitord`` will recreate them at next startup

 daemon.timeout=5
-  Define the maximum duration of KPI extraction.
+  Define the maximum duration in seconds of KPI extraction.
 If this timeout is triggered, KPI value will depends on default value configured for this KPI.
 (Default: 5)

 daemon.noserver=0
-  Define that rpimonitord shouldn't start web server (Default: 0)
+  Tell ``rpimonitord`` to not start web server (Default: 0)

 daemon.readonly=1
   Tell ``rpimonitord`` to not write data on disk.
 (Default: 0)